TomasHubelbauer/async-await.net/README.md

 ## To-Do

-### Wait for the DNS record propagation and async-await.cz redirection to work
+### Wait for the async-await.cz redirection to work

-Seems like AAAA have already propagated and the associated pipeline is already passing, but A and the .CZ redirect are still red.
+The domain name is newly associated so it is going to take a while for it to be reachable and for the redirect to have been set up by the registrar.